cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 * Beta: public available but for testing and gather feedback.
 * GA: public available.

-Some features may be allocated to a desired timeframe, but still in exploratory phases, which can lead to potential delays, since their main purpose is to gather community feedback.
+Some features may be allocated to a desired timeframe but still in exploratory phases, which can lead to potential delays, since their main purpose is to gather community feedback.

 * in design: we have decided to build but still figuring out how.
 * exploring: we are considering building, but we need more feedback to make a final decision.

+Any feature can be abandoned by team decision, independently of it state and the reason well explained/documented.

 ## Stages